ebagdasa/mithridates/README.md

 However, it's not evident what how to measure backdoor effectiveness as even the backdoor might be effective even without reaching 100% accuracy.
-We propose **inflection point** of the poisoning curve as an effective metric that signifies a slowdown in increase of backdoor accuracy with higher compromised percentage, i.e. injecting would become more expensive for the attacker afterwards.
+We propose **resistance point** of the poisoning curve as an effective metric that signifies a slowdown in increase of backdoor accuracy with higher compromised percentage, i.e. injecting would become more expensive for the attacker afterwards.
 Please see the paper for more discussion.